fosshostorg/public-docs/docs/about/team.md

 ## Senior Operational Leads

 Fosshost Senior Operational Leads report directly into Corwin Brust (COO) and will typically have a smaller team that report directly into them such as Capability Domain Owners.
-Overall, Operational Leads form part of the Senior Leadership Team, and typically their roles are prefixed with Chief or Head.
+Overall, Operational Leads form part of the Senior Leadership Team.
 The Operational Leads play an important role in the day to day operations of our organisation.

-### Nate Sales (he/him), Chief Technology Officer
+### Chris Johnson (he/him), Chief Technology Officer

+### Nate Sales (he/him), Director of Infrastructure

-### Hampton Moore (he/him), Deputy Chief Technology Officer
+### Hampton Moore (he/him), Senior Techops Lead

 ### Alyx Wolcott (he/him), Chief People Officer